 - Hague Convention of 2000 on the International Protection of Adults

-Coordination of the National Network in a non-hierarchical structure
+Coordination of the National Network in a non-hierarchical system

-In Portugal, the national network has a non-hierarchical structure.
-Coordination, which is ensured by the contact point, is based on voluntary cooperation between national members.
-National members regularly participate in quarterly meetings organised by the contact point.
+In Portugal, the national network is not hierarchical.
+Coordination, which is the responsibility of the contact point, is based on voluntary cooperation between national members, who regularly participate in quarterly meetings organised by the contact point.
 Whenever the application of EU law requires changes to be made to the national system, meetings are held that are restricted to the national members concerned.

-The network does not comprise experts.
+The network does not have expert members.
 If an issue requires the opinion of an expert, the contact point requests the cooperation of the most appropriate national authority on a voluntary and informal basis.
-All national members are regularly encouraged by the contact point to cooperate in the specific areas of their competence and responsibility in judicial cooperation in civil and commercial matters.
+All national members are regularly encouraged by the contact point to cooperate in the specific areas under their remit and responsibility in relation to judicial cooperation in civil and commercial matters.